bcaglaraydin/Digital-Twin-and-Predictive-Maintenance-of-Cellular-Traffic/README.md

-This project was made by Berdan Çağlar Aydın and Professor Berk Canberk as a graduation project in order to complete the Computer Engineering Bachelor's Degree of Istanbul Technical University. https://www.linkedin.com/in/bcaglaraydin/ https://akademi.itu.edu.tr/canberk/
+This project was made by Berdan Çağlar Aydın and Prof. Dr. Berk Canberk as a graduation project in order to complete the Computer Engineering Bachelor's Degree of Istanbul Technical University. https://www.linkedin.com/in/bcaglaraydin/ https://akademi.itu.edu.tr/canberk/